mikeott/cleaner-youtube/README.md

 A clean interface is constructed with a thumbnail and SVG, wrapped in a container div.
 Upon clicking anywhere in the div, the image is swapped out with an auto-play version the original Youtube embed iframe.

+## Known Issue

+When using on a mobile device it requires two taps, and the video does not auto-play.

 <img src="demo.gif" />